Do you consider yourself a responsible pet owner?

 In his book The Emotional Lives of Animals, award-winning scientist Marc Bekoff blends the latest research with extraordinary stories of animals expressing a gamut of emotions (joy, empathy, grief, embarrassment, anger, love, etc.).

 Given the evidence, it’s clear humans have been underestimating animal intelligence since, well, forever.
+We need to change our archaic opinions.

-What Does Being a Responsible Pet Owner Entail
+What Makes a Responsible Pet Owner?

 All animals deserve to be treated with equal respect.
 We need to teach our children that a pet comes with a lot more responsibility than a new toy.

-In her book, Run, Spot, Run: The Ethics of Keeping Pets, author Jessica Pierce stresses that getting a pet an ethical commitment.
+In her book, Run, Spot, Run: The Ethics of Keeping Pets, author Jessica Pierce stresses that getting a pet is an ethical commitment.
 It’s not something be taken lightly.

 Explaining what it means to have a pet will instil a sense of responsibility in kids.
 This means waiting until they’re old enough to grasp the concept.
-It’ll also avoid parents taking care of the animal because the novelty has worn off.

 All too often, we adults are as likely as children are to get caught up in the idea of getting a puppy or kitten.
 We don’t stop to think about what that means, both on a day to day basis as well as in the long term.